oVirt/ovirt-site/source/feature/networklinking.html.md

 *   Deprecating activate/deactivate actions
 *   Plug/unplug and connect/disconnect on a vnic, will be done via post action on the VM NIC

+There is no reason to have dedicated actions for plug/unplug or connect/disconnect.
+The original reason for having them was that edit VM nic while the VM was up used to be blocked and now we'll enable doing these actions.

 ### Documentation / External references

 Bugzilla - <https://bugzilla.redhat.com/show_bug.cgi?id=873244>